Invariant (mathematics): Invariant set

 For example, a circle is an invariant subset of the plane under a rotation about the circle's center.
 Further, a conical surface is invariant as a set under a homothety of space.

 An invariant set of an operation T is also said to be stable under T. For example, the normal subgroups that are so important in group theory are those subgroups that are stable under the inner automorphisms of the ambient group.

 In linear algebra, if a linear transformation T has an eigenvector v, then the line through 0 and v is an invariant set under T, in which case the eigenvectors span an invariant subspace which is stable under T.

 When T is a screw displacement, the screw axis is an invariant line, though if the pitch is non-zero, T has no fixed points.

+In probability theory and ergodic theory, invariant sets are usually defined via the stronger property $x \in S \Leftrightarrow T(x) \in S.$ When the map $T$ is measurable, invariant sets form a sigma-algebra, the invariant sigma-algebra.

 Formal statement

 The notion of invariance is formalized in three different ways in mathematics: via group actions, presentations, and deformation.